Chloride: Examples and uses

 An example is table salt, which is sodium chloride with the chemical formula NaCl.
 In water, it dissociates into Na+ and Cl− ions.
 Salts such as calcium chloride, magnesium chloride, potassium chloride have varied uses ranging from medical treatments to cement formation.

-Calcium chloride (CaCl2) is a salt that is marketed in pellet form for removing dampness from rooms.
+Calcium chloride (CaCl2) is a salt that is marketed in pellet form for removing dampness from rooms and lawn care.
 Calcium chloride is also used for maintaining unpaved roads and for fortifying roadbases for new construction.
 In addition, calcium chloride is widely used as a de-icer, since it is effective in lowering the melting point when applied to ice.

-Examples of covalently-bonded chlorides are phosphorus trichloride, phosphorus pentachloride, and thionyl chloride, all three of which are reactive chlorinating reagents that have been used in a laboratory.
+Examples of covalently-bonded chlorides are phosphorus trichloride, phosphorus pentachloride, and thionyl chloride, all three of which are reactive chlorinating reagents.

 Water quality and processing

 A major application involving chloride is desalination, which involves the energy intensive removal of chloride salts to give potable water.
 In the petroleum industry, the chlorides are a closely monitored constituent of the mud system.
 An increase of the chlorides in the mud system may be an indication of drilling into a high-pressure saltwater formation.
 Its increase can also indicate the poor quality of a target sand.

 Chloride is also a useful and reliable chemical indicator of river and groundwater fecal contamination, as chloride is a non-reactive solute and ubiquitous to sewage and potable water.
 Many water regulating companies around the world utilize chloride to check the contamination levels of the rivers and potable water sources.